iAbhishek91/google-cloud/Services/NW-01-VPC.md

 Refer: the image VM-creation-pre-subnet-expansion and VM-creation-post-subnet-expansion

 > Note: VPC cant be delete if they are referred by some resources like instance template or group etc.

+## Routes and firewall rules

+### Routing tables

+This section explain how GCP route traffic between different components.

+By default every network has a route in  a network send traffic directly to each other between subnets.
+Also a default route that directs packets to destinations that are outside the network.

+Apart from the above routes we can create special custom routes, which may override the existing routes.

+Defining routes do not guarantee that packet will be received by next hop.
+Firewall rules should also allow the traffic.

+Default network have a pre-configured firewall rule which allows every component to communicate to each other.

+Manually created network do not have any firewall rules and hence we should be defining them.

+**Route match a packets by destination IP address**, however firewall rules are should also match for successful communication.

+### Firewall rules

+Firewall rules protect your VM instances from an unapproved connections both inbound an outbound.

+VPC network function as a distributed firewall, hence firewall rules are applied to the network as a whole and not specific to instances.

+But the rules are applied to allow or deny traffic at instance level.

+Firewall rules are defined not only on the instance to communicate with external or other GCP networks, but also between instance on same network.

+Firewall rules are stateful, this means that if communication between source and destination are allowed then all subsequent communication will be allowed.
+They are bidirectional once a session is established.

+If all firewall rules are deleted, then by default *deny all ingress* and *allow all egress* is applied.

+## How are route defined

+Route contains the network IP(or CIDR) as well the network name.
+So when a request comes instance, it forwards the packet to desired network by consulting the routing tables.

+## Creation of route

+If there is no Network, no routes can exists. *In case you delete the default network.*

+Route is created when a network is created.
+Also when a subnet is created.
+This enables VMs to communicate on the same network.

+Routes in route collection can be configured to one or multiple instances.

+Route applies to instance if network and instance tag is matched.

+If the network tag matches and there are no instance tag, the the route is applied to all the instance in the network.

+Then compute engine then creates individual read only routing tables for each of the instances.

+## Creation of firewall rules

+If there is no Network, no firewall rules can exists. *In case you delete the default network.*

+Firewall rules consist of following parameters:

+- **Direction** : ingress or egress (the rules are validated based on the flow of the traffic, for example: for egress traffic ingress rules are not validated.)
+- **Source or destination** : source are configured in inbound rules to identify the host.
+Can be IP address, source tag or a svc account.
+Similarly, destination can be specified as part of the rule with one or more ranges of IP address.
+- **Protocol or port** : rules can be restricted to apply to specific protocol only or combination of protocols and ports.
+- **Action** : allow or deny
+- **priority** : order in which rules are evaluated.
+First matching rules is applied
+- **Rule assignment** : All rules are assigned to all instance in the network, but they are no applied.

+**Examples**: stop undesired connection to external VM or network from your instances. and to prevent unauthorized connection to be received by the instance.

+## Pricing

+- Price are involved for each type of traffic type:
+  - **ingress**: no charge for traffic.
+Resources receiving the traffic will be charged like VMs or LBs.
+  - **Egress to same zone(internal IP)**: No charge
+  - **Egress to google product**: No charge - you tube, Maps, drive
+  - **Egress to different GCP services(same region)**: No charge
+  - **Egress b/w zones in the same region**: $0.01 /GB
+  - **Egress b/w same zone using external IP**: $0.01/GB
+  - **Egress b/w region within US and Canada**: $0.01/GB
+  - **Egress b/w regions not including traffic b/w US regions**: Varies
+- Price for External IP address:
+  - **Static IP address(not in use)**: $0.010/hour
+  - **Static & ephemeral IPin standard VM**: $0.004/hour
+  - **Static & ephemeral IP in preemptible VM**: $0.004/hour
+  - **Static or ephemeral attached to forwarding rules**: No charges

+> NOTE: the above are subject to change please use price calculator.
+For example: you can choose n1-standard-1 us-central1 with 100GB egress/monthly b/w US and EMEA.

+## Network design pattern

+### Increase availability on same region

+With multiple zone **us-west-1a**, **us-west-1b** on same region with a single subnet.
+This may save from additional security complexity.

+### Globalization

+Need to create multiple subnet on different zones of different regions.
+Less failure across different failure domains.
+We can  use global HTTP load balancer to route traffic to the healthy region that are closer to the region.
+This also help lower latency and lower network cost for the project.

+## Security

+Whenever possible we can remove external IP address, and use cloud NAT.  cloud NAT allow your application to communicate with internet or global network in controlled and efficient manner.
+This can be configure for update, patching and other required services of the cloud instances.
+Cloud NAT will alow internal traffic to the internet and not outbound.

+VPC routing using cloud internet gateway manages access to the Google APIs and other third party services on the internet.
+For example if we want to implement cloud store service in any on the VM we need to allow them per subnets.
+With internet gateway we can still access Google Private Access without external IP address. **NEED TO GO THROUGH ONCE AGAIN**